xplor/django-add-default-value-postgresql/README.md

 License
 -------

-``django-add-default-value`` is released under the Apache 2.0 License.
+``django-add-default-value-postgresql`` is released under the Apache 2.0 License.